AKnownEntity/TalisHashlipsConverter/README.md

 # Talis Converter

+Made by [Hobos](https://twitter.com/InjHobos) for the Injective NFT community.

 ## Goal of this repo

 This repository provides some code to help translate metadata from [Hashlips](https://github.com/HashLips) generated NFTs to the [Talis](https://injective.talis.art/) CSV format.